mac-theobio/RSAomicron/README_TMB.md

 ### high priority

-- explore current results more
+- explore current results more; diagnostics??
 - comparing fixed vs random vs pooled values.
-Ideally this could be done by fixing `log_sd` to a small (pooled) or large (fixed) value, but ???
-I was previously getting a lot of inner-loop optimization problems when `log_sd` was large.
-Maybe gone now, maybe interacting with other issues
+Ideally this could be done by fixing `log_sd` to a small (pooled) or large (fixed) value.
+Fixed effects are bad, especially with fake data, because several provinces have complete separation or close to it; if we make the SD of deltar large, the deltar estimates go as far toward ±∞ as we let them ...

 ### cosmetic/cleanup

-- better incorporation into Make-style pipeline?

- 'pars.fixed' only allows us to substitute fixed params when running sdreport ...

 ### medium

+- explore reinf fits
+- random effects (especially of reinf)
+- importance sampling?
-- importance sampling? `tmbstan`? (will need more priors?)
+- `tmbstan`? (will need more priors?)
    - works, sort of, but we probably need priors on deltar, lodrop, logain to keep out of trouble
 - write (unit) tests!
 - machinery for automatic binom/beta-binom switching/robust fitting
-- `SIMULATE` methods
 - making loc a fixed effect seemed necessary to get workable answers: can we relax this?
 - log-scale/robust machinery
 - alternatively try using standard mixed model (also good for comparison of effects of allowing for drop/gain)
 - try on an *ensemble* of fake data??
-- get `tmbstan` working (and/or translate to Stan??)
-   - get priors for lodrop, logain, log_deltar, ...

 ### low

-- break up `tmb_funs.R` ?
+- break up `tmb_funs.R` ? (methods, fitting, etc.)
 - list of required packages/versions
 - see if we can skip binom fit as a preliminary stage (`two_stage = FALSE`)
 - re-introduce possibility of loc random effect (without making code unreadable)???